Denmark–Norway: Torstenson War

 Sweden was very successful during the Thirty Years' War, while Denmark–Norway failed to make gains.
 Sweden saw an opportunity of a change of power in the region.
 Denmark–Norway had territory surrounding Sweden which appeared threatening, and the Sound Dues were a continuing irritation for the Swedes.
 In 1643 the Swedish Privy Council determined that the chances of a gain in territory for Sweden in an eventual war against Denmark–Norway would be good.
 Not long after this, Sweden invaded Denmark–Norway.

 Denmark was poorly prepared for the war, and Norway was reluctant to attack Sweden, which left the Swedes in a good position.

 The war ended as foreseen with a Swedish victory, and with the Treaty of Brömsebro in 1645, Denmark–Norway had to cede some of their territories, including Norwegian territories Jemtland, Herjedalen and Idre & Serna, and the Danish Baltic Sea islands of Gotland and Ösel.
-Thus the Thirty Years' War facilitated rise of Sweden as a great power, while it marked the start of decline for Denmark-Norway.
+Thus the Thirty Years' War facilitated rise of Sweden as a great power, while it marked the start of decline for Denmark–Norway.

 Second Northern Wars

-The Dano-Swedish War (1657–1658), a part of the Second Northern War, was one of the most devastating wars for the Dano-Norwegian kingdom.
-After a huge loss in the war, Denmark–Norway was forced in the Treaty of Roskilde to give Sweden nearly half its territory.
+The Dano-Swedish War (1657–1658), a part of the Second Northern War, was one of the most devastating wars for the Dano-Norwegian kingdoms.
+After a huge loss in the war, Denmark–Norway was forced in the Treaty of Roskilde to give Sweden a quarter of its territory.
 This included Norwegian province of Trøndelag and Båhuslen, all remaining Danish provinces on the Swedish mainland, and the island of Bornholm.

 However, two years later, in 1660, there was a follow-up treaty, the Treaty of Copenhagen, which gave Trøndelag and Bornholm back to Denmark–Norway.

 Royal absolutist state

-In the aftermath of Sweden's final secession from the Kalmar Union in 1521, civil war and the Protestant Reformation followed in Denmark and in Norway.
-When things had settled down, the Rigsraad (High Council) of Denmark became weak, and it was abolished in 1660; the Norwegian Riksråd had already been abolished de facto (the Norwegian Riksråd was assembled for the last time in 1537).
-In 1537, king Christian III of Denmark–Norway staged a coup d'état in Norway and made it a hereditary kingdom in a real union with Denmark.
-Norway kept its separate laws and some institutions, such as a royal chancellor, and separate coinage and army.
+Over the course of the sixteenth and seventeenth centuries, the Rigsraad (High Council) of Denmark became weak.
+In 1660, it was abolished (the Norwegian Riksråd had not met since Denmark annexed Norway in 1537).

+During the royal absolutist state era, Norway kept its separate laws and some institutions, such as a royal Chancellor, and separate coinage and army.
 Norway also had its own royal standard flag until 1748, after that the Dannebrog became the only official merchant flag in the union.
 Denmark–Norway became an absolutist state and Denmark a hereditary monarchy, as Norway de jure had been since 1537.
 These changes were confirmed in the Leges regiae signed on 14 November 1665, stipulating that all power lay in the hands of the king, who was only responsible to God.

+In Denmark, the kings also began stripping rights from the Danish nobility.
+The Danish and Norwegian nobility saw a population decline during the 1500s, which allowed the Crown to seize more land for itself.
+The growing wealth of the Danish-Norwegian kings due to the Oresund allowed them fight wars without consent from the nobility and Danish Rigsraad, meaning that Danish-Norwegian kings slowly gained more and more absolute authority over time.